schirnersebastian/schirnersebastian.github.io/_pages/about.md

 excerpt: "Sebastian Schirner"
 ---

 I am a **postdoctoral researcher** at the ifo Institute in Munich.
-I work at the ifo Center for Migration and Development Economics.
+I work at the ifo Center for Labor and Demographic Economics.
 I am also a CESifo Research Network Affiliate.
 I received my PhD from the Ruhr University Bochum in 2024.
 {: style="text-align: justify;"}

 My research is on **local political economy, political selection, and migration**.
 I use fine-grained data and **micro-econometric methods** to establish causal relationships.